dtrammer/AxisDeviceDiscoveryLib/README.md

 - XAddress, onvif service address
 - Model, device model name

-For more usage sample, have a look at the UnitTest project
+For more usage samples, have a look at the UnitTest project